 What is cheaper, VPN or SOCKS5 proxy?

-SOCKS5 proxies require less infrastructure to work than VPN technology— therefore tend to be cheaper.
-First, there is no need to have SOCKS5 client software (as you would in VPNs), as all you need to do is configure the application with proxy information, like IP address, protocol, and port.
+SOCKS5 proxies require less infrastructure (no encryption overhead) to work than VPN technology— therefore SOCKS5 tend to be cheaper.
+In addition, there is no need to have SOCKS5 client software (as you would in VPNs)— all you need to do is configure the application with proxy information, like IP address, protocol, and port.
 Additionally, proxies work fine with IPv6 addressing (which are cheaper than IPv4s), VPNs on the other hand have potential data leaks if used with IPv6 (or dual-stack).

-To use a SOCKS5 proxy on your computer, all you need to do is provide the proxy’s information, such as IP address (or hostname), protocol (SOCKS5), port number, and authentication credentials (if necessary).
+To use a SOCKS5 proxy on your computer, all you need to do is find a reliable SOCKS proxy provider and get the proxy’s information, such as IP address (or hostname), protocol (SOCKS5), port number, and authentication credentials (if necessary).